 Pro Bono Star Award

-The Pro Bono Star award is given to pro bono attorneys who demonstrate extraordinary commitment to their clients’ cases.
-While we are most grateful to all our pro bono attorney volunteers, these recipients have given extra time and care to their cases, balancing the needs of very traumatized clients with the complexities of their asylum cases.
+Human Rights First gives our Pro Bono Star award to attorneys who demonstrate extraordinary commitment to the cases for asylum or related forms of immigration protection that they take on a pro bono basis through our program.
+While we are grateful to all our pro bono attorney volunteers, these individuals have given extra time and care to their clients’ cases and we are grateful for the opportunity to acknowledge their hard work.

 Narges Kakalia (New York)